dkyeremeh/serve/README.md

-# Serve
+# Docker Serve
-A simple static file server with directory indexing.
+A static file server with directory indexing for Docker.

 ![Screenshot](assets/screenshot.png)
 ## Why I created this package